Héctor Tomasi

-Héctor Julio Tomasi (born 5 July 1928 in Buenos Aires) was an Argentine bobsledder who competed from the late 1940s to the mid-1960s.
+Héctor Julio Tomasi (born 5 July 1928 in Buenos Aires) is an Argentine retired bobsledder who competed from the late 1940s to the mid-1960s.
 Competing in three Winter Olympics, he earned his best finish of eighth in the four-man event at Oslo in 1952.
 He also finished twelfth in the four-man event as well as 15th in the two-man event at the 1948 Winter Olympics.
 At the 1964 Winter Olympics he finished 16th in the four-man event and 18th in the two-man event.